The Tube map guide to London’s best restaurants

 Where to eat: Wildflowers

-In a nutshell: Well-chosen wines and Mediterranean small plates in the heart of bouji Belgravia.
+In a nutshell: Natty wines and Mediterranean small plates in the heart of bougie Belgravia.

 Hyper-seasonal, simple coal-cooking – what more could you ask for?
-Tucked away behind the ever-busy Pimlico Road, brand-new Wildflowers is a warm and already well-honed escape from the outside hustle, with interiors you’ll be reluctant to leave behind (it’s not difficult to tell this is the brainchild of a chef and an interior stylist – so hats off to Aaron Potter and Laura Hart, respectively).
-British-grown flowers dot vintage, dark wood tables, while big windows are dressed in rustic curtains and brick walls have pleasing sconces.
-Live, fiery cooking will catch your eye in the downstairs restaurant (where the moules farcies, drenched in garlic butter, are already shaping up to be a signature), and we recommend you don’t even wait to sit down before ordering some of the gnocco fritto, a Gorgonzola-stuffed delight drizzled in truffle honey (above).
-Dishes are uncomplicated and yet you’ll have a fun time discussing their wizardry in the upstairs wine bar, where the restaurant’s own wine (plus a very decent melon Negroni) can be enjoyed.
+Tucked away behind the ever-busy Pimlico Road, Wildflowers, which opened last year, is a warm and already well-honed escape from the outside hustle, with interiors you’ll be reluctant to leave behind (it’s not difficult to tell this is the brainchild of a chef and an interior designer – so hats off to Aaron Potter and interior Laura Hart, respectively).
+British-grown flowers dot sustainably vintage, dark wood tables, while big windows are dressed in rustic curtains and brick walls with pleasing sconces.
+Live, fiery cooking will catch your eye in the downstairs restaurant (where the moules farcies, drenched in garlic butter, are already shaping up to be a signature).
+Dishes are uncomplicated, and yet you’ll have a fun time discussing their wizardry in the upstairs wine bar, where the restaurant’s own wine (plus a very decent white peach sgroppino cocktail) can be enjoyed.